 - Don’t be bullied by transport police or immigration officials at borders — show your passport and ticket and nothing more.

-- Don’t miss your stop, get stranded on the platform buying ice cream, or, above all, be forced to jump off a moving train!
+- Don’t miss your stop, get stranded on the platform buying ice cream, walk across the railroad tracks, or, above all, be forced to jump off a moving train!

 Best Kazakhstan Train Routes

-While northbound trains from Nur-Sultan stop at Borovoye/Shchuchinsk, it might be easier to take a shared van or minibus for the short 2.5-hour trip.
-Just listen or ask for “Borovoye” at the Nur-Sultan-1 train station, where vans wait to fill up and leave throughout the day.
-You can do the same if heading directly south from Nur-Sultan to Karaganda, as a new tollway has opened, cutting the travel time between these two major cities to two hours, although all Nur-Sultan-to-Almaty trains also stop there.
-Note that both Nur-Sultan and Almaty have two train stations in different parts of the city — make sure you go to the right one!
+While northbound trains from Astana stop at Borovoye/Shchuchinsk, it might be easier to take a shared taxi or minibus for the short two-hour trip.
+You can use the “InDrive” smartphone app or ask for “Borovoye” at the train stations, where vans wait to fill up and leave throughout the day.
+You can do the same if heading directly south from Astana to Karaganda, as a new tollway has opened, cutting the travel time between these two major cities to 2.5 hours, although all Astana-to-Almaty trains also stop in Karaganda.
+Note that both Astana and Almaty have two train stations in different parts of the city — make sure you go to the right one!

 Train #031 from Almaty to Semey in the northeast traces the historical “TurkSib” route — from here you can head east to explore the Altay Mountains or continue north into Russia to connect with the legendary Trans-Siberian route.